endless-sky/endless-sky-wiki/CreatingOutfits.md

 * `jump speed`: how slow your ship must be moving in order to jump.
 * `map`: number of star systems that are mapped by this outfit.
 * `mass`: how much your ship's mass should change by when this outfit is installed.
-* `outfit scan`: sets the distance from which this outfit can be used to scan a ship's outfits.
+* ~~`outfit scan`: sets the distance from which this outfit can be used to scan a ship's outfits.~~ **(deprecated in 0.9.5)**
+* `outfit scan power`: the outfit scanning range is 100 times the square root of this number.
+This means you need four scanners to get twice the range of one scanner. **(added in 0.9.5)**
+* `outfit scan speed`: The time it takes to complete an outfit scan is one second divided by the square root of this number.
+This means you need four scanners to get twice the speed of one scanner. **(added in 0.9.5)**
 * `outfit space`: if negative, how much generic outfit space (as opposed to weapon or engine space) this outfit takes up.
 * `radar jamming`: how much resistance this ship has to radar tracking.
 The missile's chance of maintaining its lock is proportional to is `radar tracking` value divided by (1 + the ship's `radar jamming`). **(v.
 0.9.1)**
 * `ramscoop`: fuel regeneration.
 Each frame, your ship gains fuel equal to .03 * sqrt("ramscoop").
 The square root is so that each additional ramscoop will have less effect than the previous one; otherwise, ramscoops would make weapons and afterburners that run on fuel way too powerful. **As of v.
 0.9.0,** ramscoops are more effective near the system center: the fuel gain is multiplied by `.2 + 1.8 / (distance to center / 1000 + 1)`.
 Also starting in 0.9.0, when very close to the star even ships with no ramscoop recharge a tiny amount of fuel.